randnote/.github/profile/README.md

 - How the randnote user actually gets its balance is botched... and its botched coz i intentionally manipulated it. e.g when a user buys Notes, i reduce users balance however i do not take that money and give it to the randnote user
 - In real blockchains, even if your computer as a note gets disconnected, whenever you reconnect, you still will find your coins/transactions in the blockchain... however ON randnote, there is one sever and I do not store the blockchain externally.
 This means that if the server goes down for whatever reason, all your transactions also go down with it. lol.
 Meaning that a server restart will destroy your Notes balance.
 - Some solutions that belongs to the backend, ive implemented in the frontend( E.g. In transactions page, when sending notes to another user from user, I call the backend api from backend and sort it out there).

+### More flaws discovered after development:
+- In the backend, We call the backend API to do backend work.
+This is wrong because I could have just called the function iteself- in the backend.
+How this is structured makes the application very slow.